project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/77-paul-gambill-paying-farmers-for-storing-carbon-in-their-soils-at-nori.md

 ---
-title: 77 Paul Gambill, paying farmers for storing carbon in their soils at Nori
+title: 77 Paul Gambill Paying Farmers For Storing Carbon In Their Soils At Nori
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2020-04-14)